ayushmam81-ui/Web-Application-Security-Portfolio/labs/stored-xss-html-context.md

 ### 1. Target & Scenario
 * **Platform:** PortSwigger Web Security Academy
 * **Vulnerability Class:** Stored (Persistent) Cross-Site Scripting (XSS)
-* **Objective:** Submit a comment that executes the `alert` function when the blog post is viewed[cite: 1].
+* **Objective:** Submit a comment that executes the `alert` function when the blog post is viewed.

 ---

 ### 2. Analysis & Methodology

 #### Step 1: Initial Assessment & Entry Point Testing
 I evaluated the comment section to identify vulnerable input fields.
-I tested the available entry points (Name, Email, Website, and Comment) by injecting the `<` character[cite: 1].
+I tested the available entry points (Name, Email, Website, and Comment) by injecting the `<` character.

 #### Step 2: Vulnerability Identification
 By inspecting the source code, I observed that the `<` character was encoded in fields like the "Name" entry point, rendering them secure.
-However, in the "Comment" input field, the `<` character remained unencoded, confirming that this field was vulnerable to HTML injection[cite: 1].
+However, in the "Comment" input field, the `<` character remained unencoded, confirming that this field was vulnerable to HTML injection.

 #### Step 3: Exploitation
-To solve the lab, I injected the payload `<svg/onload=alert(123)//` into the comment box and populated the remaining required fields (Name, Email, Website)[cite: 1].
-Upon submitting the comment, the malicious script was permanently stored by the server and executed when the page was loaded, successfully triggering the `alert` function[cite: 1].
+To solve the lab, I injected the payload `<svg/onload=alert(123)//` into the comment box and populated the remaining required fields (Name, Email, Website).
+Upon submitting the comment, the malicious script was permanently stored by the server and executed when the page was loaded, successfully triggering the `alert` function.

 ---